 Nestled amongst the foothills of World Heritage-listed, Mt Barney National Park, Mt Barney Lodge is a unique country escape that offers a variety of accommodation and Eco Accredited adventure activities.
 Their award winning activities are diverse, educational, and are tailored to suit participants of different ages, fitness levels and abilities.

-Activities range from their Sunset Eco Walk for the nature lovers; exciting interpretative activities for the children; or guided walks up Mt Barney, rock climbing or abseiling for the adventure seeker.
+Activities range from a Sunset Eco Walk for the nature lovers; exciting interpretative activities for the children such as the famous Kids Night Adventure; or guided walks up Mt Barney, rock climbing or abseiling for the adventure seeker.
 For those wanting to explore on their own, the surrounding national park offers spectacular views, endangered wildlife, rare plants and cascading rivers all at the back door of Mt Barney Lodge.

 First Aid Equipment